huggingface/huggingface_hub/docs/sagemaker/faq.md

 A: Deep Learning Containers (DLCs) are Docker images pre-installed with deep learning frameworks and libraries (e.g. transformers, datasets, tokenizers) to make it easy to train models by letting you skip the complicated process of building and optimizing your environments from scratch.

+## _Q: Why should I use the Hugging Face Deep Learning Containers?_

+A: The DLCs are fully tested, maintained, optimized deep learning environments that require no installation, configuration, or maintenance.
+In particular, the Hugging Face inference DLC comes with a pre-written serving stack, which drastically lowers the technical bar of DL serving.

 ## _Q: Do I have to use the SageMaker Python SDK to use the Hugging Face Deep Learning Containers?_

 A: You can use the HF DLC without the SageMaker Python SDK and launch SageMaker Training jobs with other SDKs, such as the [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/sagemaker/create-training-job.html) or [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sagemaker.html#SageMaker.Client.create_training_job).
 The DLCs are also available through Amazon ECR and can be pulled and used in any environment of choice.

-## _Q: Why should I use the Hugging Face Deep Learning Containers?_

-A: The DLCs are fully tested, maintained, optimized deep learning environments that require no installation, configuration, or maintenance.

 ## _Q: Why should I use SageMaker Training to train Hugging Face models?_